emmanuel/emmanuel.github.io/_posts/2014-07-16-working-with-coreos-on-aws.markdown

 enterprise IT by way of Active Directory).
 Anyhoo, we've all got our quirks, right?

-Next up: Zookeeper & Kafka on CoreOS
+Next up: Zookeeper & Kafka on CoreOS.

+EDIT: [Zookeeper and Kafka notes are now published]({% post_url 2014-07-21-configuring-zookeeper-on-coreos--zk-and-kafka-part-1 %}).